wxy20850606/wxy20850606.github.io/content/posts/2025/06/morning-routine.md

 All of these deepens my connection to nature and the world around me.

-Connecting with nature boosts my happiness and improves my mood and sharpens my focus. while walking, i ofen find myself smiling.
+Connecting with nature boosts my happiness and improves my mood and sharpens my focus. while walking, I often find myself smiling.
 It grounds me.
 The best part is that nature is free and always there for me. it is like air, which is good and forever and free.